Skip to main content

 Both tools take a "never upload source" stance, so the split is narrower than vs Semgrep AppSec Platform or Snyk.
 The decision hinges on:

 • License model.
 Bearer CLI is Elastic License 2.0: free for in-house use; you can't offer Bearer as a hosted service to third parties.
 Bearer Pro adds an explicit commercial license for that case.
-Vulkro is closed-source-detectors, per-term license, no auto-renewal: a $19 monthly or $149 annual pass that expires and STOPS, instead of auto-billing.
+Vulkro is closed-source detectors with a Free tier and a Pro tier: Free is permanent and needs no card; Pro is a $19 monthly or $149 annual pass that expires (instead of auto-billing) and then drops back to the Free tier.

 • Coverage shape.
 Bearer is data-type-first; the rule pack is organised around what the code TOUCHES (email, phone, health record).
 Vulkro is OWASP-API-first; the rule pack is organised around what the code EXPOSES (BOLA, BFLA, mass assignment, SSRF, etc.).
 Both surfaces matter; pick the one that matches your team's mental model.